sim-ware/coolpay_integration/README.md

 Here, each requirement/task is written, and below the CoolPay API function I thought most suitable.
 After completing the back-end code, I wanted to show the results in the browser, so that it could be a complete 'app'.
 I used the below wireframing sketch to help guide my front-end development.
 The 'comic-book' approach to designing the HTML page structure helped me plan my code more easily.

 ![Drag Racing](wireframe.jpg)

+In terms of architecture, the back-end is made up of 4 classes.
+Auth accepts usernames and apikeys, and authenticates users.
+The PaymentHandler deals with any requests made to the CoolPay API regarding payments, and the RecipientHandler does the same with recipients.
+Utils contains a set of methods that were useful in either formatting information to be sent as a request, or for extracting necessary information from responses.
+Because they were used in most classes, but were still generic, I felt the name utils suitable in this instance.

 ## Techs Used
 ##### sinatra